Howie Bedell

-Howard William Bedell (born September 29, 1935 in Clearfield, Pennsylvania) is an American former Major League Baseball player, coach and front-office administrator.
+Howard William Bedell (born September 29, 1935) is an American former Major League Baseball player, coach, and front-office administrator.

+Biography

 An outfielder, Bedell played for the Milwaukee Braves in 1962 and the Philadelphia Phillies in 1968.
 He batted left-handed, threw right-handed, stood 6 ft 1 in tall and weighed 185 lb.
 Bedell graduated from Pottstown Senior High School and attended West Chester University.